 As Australia is in the Southern Hemisphere, its seasons are just opposite to the ones in Europe and America.
 During the dry season (April – October), it is suitable to visit the Northern Territory and Queensland, with its rainforests and beaches.

-For more detailed information please refer to a particular state climate page or to an individual city/resort.
+For more detailed information please refer to a particular state climate & weather page or to an individual city or resort in Australia.

 Australia Capital Territory Climate | New South Wales Climate